cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

    wagon install cloudify_fabric_plugin-1.4.1-py27-none-linux_x86_64-centos-Core.wgn
   {{< /gsHighlight >}}

-5. Download and install the wagon files.   <br>
+#### Step 5: Download and Install the Wagon Files
 The simple-manager-blueprint uses the Fabric plugin.
 Run the following command to download and install the plugin into the Python virtualenv from which the bootstrap will run.

    {{< gsHighlight yaml >}}
    cd ~/cloudify/offline
    mkdir plugins && cd plugins